 Of course, there are plenty of cloud security certifications available on the market today.
 Which ones should your organization look for in its expanding workforce?

-To answer that question, we at The State of Security have compiled the top five cloud security certifications below.
+To answer that question, we have compiled the top five cloud security certifications below.
 These programs are listed alphabetically and are not ranked.
 All the certifications included in this article are vendor-neutral.

 1. Certificate of Cloud Security Knowledge